michaelpowers8/BigQueryAPICall/README.md

+# THIS IS JUST A SKELETON OF A REAL PROJECT I DID AT A PREVIOUS JOB!
+NO REAL CREDENTIALS ARE BEING USED IN THIS PROJECT, AND IT WILL NOT DO ANYTHING!
-# Schnucks Big Query API Call
+# Big Query API Call
 This program will attempt to pull a series of tables from Schnucks Big Query databases, save the pulled data to CSV files and export them for analysis.

 ## Main functions